nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   Use case ends.

-#### Use case: UC06 - Find task
+#### Use case: UC06 - Swap task
 **Precondition**
 * User has applied [UC13](#use-case-uc13---navigate-to-module) to navigate to a module.

 **Main Success Scenario (MSS)**
-1. User requests to search for a task.
+1. User requests to swap the order of two tasks.
-2. Plannit displays to the user the list of tasks matching the user's search request.
+2. Plannit displays to the user the list of tasks with the order of the two tasks swapped.

 **Extensions**
 * 1a.
 User inputs empty search keyword.